thomktz/betterave/README.md

 - `public` (houses logos, photos displayed on the app)
 - `src` (houses the Vue scripts, font files, and style configurations that contribute to the frontend functionality and appearance...)

+We used **vuetify** for tables and form elements, but coded many components ourselves, such as the grade table, the groupchats, the next classes, etc.

 ## Code standards